 Wash sang on many projects over the next several years, including songs by the groups C&C Music Factory ("Make You Sweat") and Black Box ("Strike It Up").
 She was often uncredited and replaced in videos by models lip-synching her lines.
 She eventually sued for royalties and released a solo album under her own name.
-Rhodes died in 2004.
+Armstead, who had more of a growl to her voice, died in 2004.

 .
 When released, the single shot straight to #1 for 2 weeks.
-This was Halliwell's fourth #1 single in a row, and it made her the British female artist with the most #1 singles (11 in total, 7 with the Spice Girls and 4 of her own).
+This was Halliwell's fourth #1 single in a row, and it made her the British female artist with the most #1 singles (11 in total: seven with the Spice Girls and four of her own).

 Halliwell's version was her fifth single.
-Her new ultra-thin image in the video caused a field day for the press, who came up with all sorts of ways she had achieved this - some included her reported bulimia. (thanks, Thomas - Borehamwood, England, for above 2)
+Her new ultra-thin image in the video caused a field day for the press, who came up with all sorts of ways she had achieved this - some included her reported bulimia.

 when Chandler and Monica went to Las Vegas to see Chandler's dad to tell him they were getting married.
-Not long after they met him he sang this on stage. (thanks, matt - Milton, PA)
+Not long after they met him he sang this on stage.

 The song returned to the UK Top 40 in February 2014 following a social media campaign to get it back in the charts.
 The campaign was driven by former UKIP councillor David Silvester blaming Britain's bad weather since the turn of the year on the government's decision to legalise gay marriage.

 The song's American chart placing of #46 doesn't accurately reflect its popularity.
 It was a #1 Dance hit and endures as a club favorite.